Drexel in France: Summer in Montpellier

 - Open to all majors

 Courses are taught in English except for the French language courses.
 Drexel students take classes with a mix of other US college students, exposing them to a variety of backgrounds and perspectives.
-Students choose courses from a variety of subjects, such as French, History, Literature, Hospitality, and music.
+Students choose courses from a variety of subjects, such as French, History, Political Science, Anthropology, Literature, Fine Arts, and Film Studies.

 Credits & Grading

-Students receive a 13.5 Drexel credits and Drexel grades for this program.
-Each is worth 4.5 credits and is taught on an accelerated 5 week schedule.
+Students must take 3 courses on this program and receive 13.5 Drexel credits and grades for this program.
+Each course is worth 4.5 credits and is taught on an accelerated 5-week schedule.
 In addition to courses taught in Montpellier, students are encouraged to undertake an independent study over the summer term with a Drexel faculty member.
 This involves choosing a subject and identifying a Drexel professor within that department to oversee and grade your independent study.
 See Independent Study /Online Course Agreement

 Summer Dates and Itinerary (Tentative)